mberto79/XCALibre.jl/docs/src/user_guide/5_postprocessing.md

 ## Available functions
 ---

-Although [ParaView](https://www.paraview.org/) offers considerable flexibility for postprocessing results.
-Users may also wish to carry out more advanced or different analyses on their CFD results.
-At present XCALibre.jl offer a limited set of pre-defined postprocessing functions, however, defining new custom postprocessing functions is reasonably straight forward since these can be written in pure Julia.
+Although [ParaView](https://www.paraview.org/) offers considerable flexibility for postprocessing results, users may also wish to carry out more advanced or different analyses on their CFD results.
+At present XCALibre.jl offers a limited set of pre-defined postprocessing functions, however, defining new custom postprocessing functions is reasonably straight-forward since these can be written in pure Julia.
 In this section, examples of postprocessing functions will be provided as an illustration.

 !!! note